The Cybersecurity Center

 CAE

 Institutions that receive a CAE-C designation have met the rigorous requirements set forth by the sponsor of the program, the National Security Agency (NSA).
-The NSA awards CAE-C designations to institutions that commit to producing cybersecurity professionals that will reduce vulnerabilities in our national infrastructure.
+The NSA awards CAE-C designations to institutions that commit to producing Cybersecurity professionals that will reduce vulnerabilities in our national infrastructure.
 For more information, visit caecommunity.org.